infosecmatt/infosecmatt.com/_posts/2022-10-21-mdns-in-windows.md

 Infosec may be the teacher watching over the punch bowl at the school dance, but it's only that way because, much like teenagers at a school dance, the tech world can make some very questionable decisions when the party gets going.

-I think we took our eye off the punch bowl.
+We took our eye off the punch bowl.

+## Addendum

+It's very possible that some of the information in this blog post is wrong.
+I have tried my best to consider and preempt different criticisms or counterpoints, but if there's anything that I haven't addressed in this blog post I'd be happy to hear about it and update this blog post accordingly.
+You can contact me at [me@infosecmatt.com](mailto:me@infosecmatt.com) or on [LinkedIn](https://www.linkedin.com/in/johnsonmatte/).

 ### Additional References and Sources
 - [mDNS in the Enterprise - Microsoft Community Hub](https://techcommunity.microsoft.com/t5/networking-blog/mdns-in-the-enterprise/ba-p/3275777)